Game of Coding: Sybil Resistant Decentralized Machine Learning with Minimal Trust Assumption: Introduction

-On the other hand, in many new emerging and trending applications, such as decentralized systems, trust is a scarce resource\cite{sliwinski2019blockchains, han2021fact, gans2023zero}, which restricts the application of coding theory in these contexts.
-An alternative trustless method to ensure the integrity and reliability is through the use of verifiable computing schemes\cite{thaler2022proofs}.
-Specifically, resource-intensive computations are outsourced to external entities.
-These entities perform the computations and provide the results, along with a cryptographic validity proof, which can be verified with minimal computational overhead.
-However, this approach has two major drawbacks: (i) the resource-intensive process of generating proofs\cite{liu2021zkcnn, xing2023zero, weng2021mystique, mohassel2017secureml, lee2024vcnn, garg2023experimenting} and (ii) the challenge that the most efficient verifiable computing schemes often represent computations through arithmetic circuits defined over a finite field, which may not be universally applicable\cite{weng2021mystique, chen2022interactive, garg2022succinct, setty2012taking}.
+Decentralized machine learning (DeML) is an emerging paradigm where machine learning services are offered to the user without at a trusted central entity.
+DeML platforms are enabled by blockchain consensus as a state machine replication to ensure data integrity and security without an explicit trusted entity.
+Ethereum \cite{buterin2013ethereum} has instantiated this architecture to create a robust ecosystem of decentralized applications \cite{ruoti2019sok}, including DeML recently.
+However, the main challenge is that the blockchain-based computing platforms suffer from inherent computational limitations \cite{croman2016scaling}.
+To mitigate this, a popular solution is to utilize verifiable computing schemes \cite{zhao2021veriml}, where massive computations are outsourced to external entities which execute the computations.
+These entities, along with providing the computation outputs, are also required to provide a cryptographic \emph{validity proof} using verifiable computing schemes.
+This proof can be verified with minimal computational overhead over the blockchain \cite{thaler2022proofs}.
+However, the verifiable computing approach has limitations that make it challenging for DeML, particularly for trending applications like large language models.
+Specifically, the drawbacks are: (i) the resource-intensive process of generating proofs \cite{liu2021zkcnn, xing2023zero, mohassel2017secureml, lee2024vcnn, garg2023experimenting, weng2021mystique} and (ii) the challenge that the most efficient verifiable computing schemes often represent computations through arithmetic circuits defined over a finite field \cite{weng2021mystique, chen2022interactive, garg2022succinct, setty2012taking}, and require exact computations, rather than approximate ones.
+This may not be generally applicable, thereby restricting their versatility to machine learning-types of computations.